If you’re looking into whippets then you’ve probably come across the words Bedlington whippet.

 Bedlington Terries are distinctive in their look; you can usually spot them a mile off due to their unique appearance.

-They are known to be great with kids and a great house pet and all-round family dog.
+They are known to be great with kids and a great house pet and all-around family dog.

 What Is A Whippet?